SquishyHrt/Bomberman/README.md

 ## Goal

-Create the backend for an online Bomberman game with REST endpoints.
-The project will be tested for architectural compliance and proper API responses.
+Create the backend for a Bomberman game with REST endpoints.

 ## Frameworks

 Utilizes Quarkus for lightweight ease of use and Hibernate for ORM.

-## Architecture

-Follow the provided architecture pattern in the project files.

 ## How to Start